Trump’s Iowa state fair spectacle clouds DeSantis as former president is joined by Florida officials

 In 2015, as the emerging Republican presidential nominee, Trump commanded attention at the fair by offering children rides on his personal helicopter.
 In suit and tie, the then-TV celebrity and New York real estate executive cut a far different figure than candidates typically in jeans and cowboy boots.

-In just as brazen style Saturday, Trump’s Boeing 757 circled the fairgrounds ahead of his landing just as DeSantis was participating in the series of one-on-one conversations Gov. Kim Reynolds is hosting with most GOP candidates and heading with his wife Casey and young children to ride the Ferris wheel and bumper cars.
+In just as brazen style Saturday, Trump’s Boeing 757 circled the fairgrounds ahead of his landing just as DeSantis was manning the grill at the Iowa Pork Producers tent.

 It was one of several episodes this year in Iowa where Trump has sought to outshine DeSantis while both were in the state.
 DeSantis trails Trump in national and Iowa polls but is viewed still early in the race as his strongest potential challenger and has recently accelerated his Iowa outreach in an attempt to land an early blow against the former president who remains extremely popular within the GOP base.